torvalds/linux/Documentation/arch/m68k/buddha-driver.rst

 described  in  their  manuals, no tricks have been used (for example leaving some address lines out of the equations...).
-If you want to configure the board yourself (for example let a  Linux  kernel  configure the card), look at the Commodore Docs.
+If you want to configure the board yourself (for example let a  GNU/Linux  kernel  configure the card), look at the Commodore Docs.
 Reading the nibbles should give this information::

   Vendor number: 4626 ($1212)